iLib-js/ilib-resource-webpack-loader/README.md

 1. Send the xliff files out for translation
-1. When the translated xliff files are returned, use the loctool again to generate the translated resource files in the path that specified in the second step above
+1. When the translated xliff files are returned, use the loctool again to generate the translated resource files in the path that specified in the second step above.
 1. Add ilib-resource-webpack-loader in the webpack.config.js file with the appropriate options (details below)
 1. Run webpack as normal, and it should find and include all of the